ElvinEfendi/elvinefendi.github.io/_posts/2020-12-09-dynamic-routing-envoy-wasm.markdown

 pieces together as the plugin system is under active development and public examples and documentation can become obselete any time (yes, this one too).
 I found the [integration test data](https://github.com/envoyproxy/envoy/tree/master/test/extensions/filters/http/wasm/test_data) to be the most helpful and up-to-date.
+You can read more about the new system [here](https://github.com/proxy-wasm/spec/blob/master/docs/WebAssembly-in-Envoy.md).

 In order to experiment with this new plugin system I built an Envoy WASM plugin that for a given request: